A polar prediction model for learning to represent visual transformations: Results

+The polar prediction model provides a hypothesis for how cortical circuits in the primate visual system might compute predictions of their inputs (``predictive processing'')~\cite{srinivasan1982predictive, berry1999anticipation, palmer2015predictive, henaff2021primary}.
+This framework is agnostic to how predictions are used and is complementary to candidate algorithms for signaling predictions and prediction errors across the visual hierarchy (``predictive coding'')~\cite{mumford1992computational, rao1999predictive, friston2010free}.

-In order to better understand these results, we visualized the learned PP filters trained on the DAVIS dataset and observed that the learned filter are selective for orientation and spatial frequency, and that that they tile the frequency domain.
-Filters in each pair have a similar frequency preference, and are related by a 90 degrees phase shift (see in Figure \ref{fig:filters} and \ref{fig:amplitudespectrum} in the Appendix).
-This relationship is analogous to that of sines and cosines and is consistent with the structure of the angular extrapolation described in equation \ref{eq:advance_phase}.
+First, the learned convolutional filters of a polar prediction model resemble receptive fields of neurons in area V1 (primary visual cortex).
+They are selective for orientation and spatial frequency, they tile the frequency domain (making efficient use of limited resources), and filters in each pair have similar frequency selectivity and are related by a shift in spatial phase.
+Representative filters are displayed in Figure \ref{fig:filters}.